realA10001986/Dash-Gauges/hardware/README.md

 ![model142pointers](img/mod142pl.jpg)

-If you can't find a model 49 VU-meter or consider the 142 too far off, you could try other Simpson meters - if you are ready, for the time being, to improvise on the "Empty" light and the red pointer, due to their thin fronts.
-Models 29, 39, 49, 59 or 79 fit size-wise.
+If you can't find a model 49 VU-meter or consider the 142 too far off, you could try other Simpson meters; models 29, 39, 49, 59 or 79 fit size-wise. _As mentioned above, these meters have fronts too thin to fit the "Empty" light and the red pointer; you will either need the aforementioned "extension ring" or be ready to compromise._

 Many meters are rated for voltages/currents beyond what the Control Board can deliver, but often they can be modified: For instance, the **Simpson model 29 0-50V DC voltmeter** has a 50K resistor inside; bridging this resistor and putting a combination of 680R/4k7 on the Control Board makes the meter show full scale at 5V.